Nissan L engine: LZ (competition)

 The head was available for purchase from Nissan (Nismo) and was sanctioned by the FIA.
 The LZ14 1598 cc was used during the 1973 Japanese GP, taking the top three positions.
 In open wheeler "Formula Pacific" racing the LZ14 engine dominated competition in most events it was entered in.
 It received multiple top rankings in some events.

 The LZ14 is naturally aspirated and has a bore and stroke of 87.8x66 mm 1598 cc.
 For qualifying and non endurance events the LZ14 can be tweaked to produce 240 PS at 11,000 rpm.
 The LZ14 engine used in "Formula Pacific" race cars produces 205 PS at 10,200 rpm.

 In some Japanese racing classes the LZ engine is fitted with low compression pistons and a "T05B" turbocharger.
 These engines are electronically fuel injected instead of carburetted.
 The LZ turbo engine was tuned to produce 570 PS at 7,600 rpm and 539 Nm at 6,400 rpm.
 A very successful example of the LZ turbo was in the famous Japanese "White Lightning" Silvia and "Tomica" R30 Skyline, both driven by Hoshino in the mid-1980s.
 The LZ turbo engine was also used in the 1986 Nissan March 85G Le Mans car.
 The original LZ20B turbo engine used in the 1983 Nissan Silvia (S12) "White Lightning" Group 5 race car, produced 500 PS at 8,000 rpm.

 Aftermarket DOHC heads for the four-cylinder L-series

-There are no official production twin-cam DOHC four-cylinder versions of the L-series produced; the only other L-series based DOHC inline-four cylinder engine produced was the LZ engine for competition purposes.
-Despite this, there have been some aftermarket modifications to the four-cylinder L-series engines that utilized DOHC heads.
+The four-cylinder L-series engines have no official production twin-cam DOHC versions made; only the LZ engine made for competition purposes was produced as the only L-series based DOHC inline-four cylinder engine produced.
+However, there are aftermarket modifications to the four-cylinder L-series engines that utilized DOHC heads.